ShaheenHossain/eagle-12.1/doc/reference/javascript_reference.rst

 Notifications
 ==============

-The Eagle ERP framework has a standard way to communicate various informations to the
+The Eagle framework has a standard way to communicate various informations to the
 user: notifications, which are displayed on the top right of the user interface.

 There are two types of notifications: